Dhananjaya Y. Chandrachud: Free speech

-In Romila Thapar & Ors. v.
-Union of India & Ors, Chandrachud dissented with the majority which refused to constitute a Special Investigation Team to probe the case concerning the arrest of five activists in connection with the 2018 Bhima Koregaon violence and held that in light of the particular circumstances of the case, the constitution of a Special Investigation Team was necessary to ensure a fair and impartial investigation.
+In the Romila Thapar & Ors. v.
+Union of India & Ors case, Chandrachud dissented with the majority which refused to constitute a Special Investigation Team to probe the case concerning the arrest of five activists in connection with the 2018 Bhima Koregaon violence and held that in light of the particular circumstances of the case, the constitution of a Special Investigation Team was necessary to ensure a fair and impartial investigation.

-In Chief Election Commissioner of India v.
+In the Chief Election Commissioner of India v.
 M.R.
-Vijayabhaskar, Chandrachud upheld the freedom of speech and expression of the media in reporting court proceedings.
-In this case, the Election Commission of India sought restraint on the media from reporting oral observations of judges.
-The plea came in the context of media reports carrying observation of judges of the Madras High Court stating that the Election Commission was responsible for the second wave of COVID-19 pandemic in the country for allowing political parties to hold massive rallies without adhering to the COVID-19 protocols.
+Vijayabhaskar case, Chandrachud upheld the freedom of speech and expression of the media in reporting court proceedings.
+In this case, the Election Commission of India sought to restrain the media from reporting the oral observations of judges.
+The plea came in the context of media reports on the observations of judges of the Madras High Court stating that the Election Commission was responsible for the second wave of the COVID-19 pandemic in the country for allowing political parties to hold massive rallies without adhering to the COVID-19 protocols.
 Dismissing the plea, the Supreme Court held that the plea by the Election Commission "strikes at the two fundamental principles guaranteed under the Constitution – open court proceedings; and the fundamental right to freedom of speech and expression."
 The Court also recognised that reporting of judicial proceedings on social media is an extension of freedom of speech and expression that the media possesses.

-In the suo motu writ petition dealing with the management of the COVID-19 pandemic, Chandrachud criticized certain State Governments for clamping down on free speech of citizens when they sought help for resources online.
+In the suo motu writ petition dealing with the management of the COVID-19 pandemic, Chandrachud criticised certain State Governments for clamping down on free speech of citizens when they sought help for resources online.
 During the second wave of the COVID-19 pandemic, many Indians resorted to social media websites to source medical aid - procure oxygen, essential drugs or locate a hospital bed.
 State Governments in a bid to control the information on the abysmal state of healthcare system in their territories started registering police complaints against persons for posting pleas of help by stating that these were fake and were a bid to create panic and diminish the national image.
 Coming down harshly against such tactics in open court, Chandrachud remarked that there could be no clampdown on free flow of information, especially during a humanitarian crisis.
 The Supreme Court's order directed all Director Generals of Police to note that any such direct or indirect threats of prosecution or arrest against persons who air their grievances will amount to a contempt of court and invite penal action.